 Health Matters: What happens if a family refuses immunizations?

-Brown: Our practice, like many, provides accurate information and education to families who are hesitant about immunizations.
+Frey: Accurate information and education is essential, especially for families who are hesitant about immunizations.
 It is important to address any underlying concerns or fears about immunizations and provide sound guidance and advice with about immunizations.
 There is much misinformation online regarding immunizations, so often your pediatrician can provide you with the resources to guide an informed decision.
 If parents choose not to immunize, schools typically have a religious or personal exemption that the parent will need to complete.

 Lori Barrette |